Spoon University Logo

 Chick-Fil-A’s version contains significantly more sugar (55 grams per serving), and more calories (220 per serving).

-Impressively, both use real lemon juice and sugar, which is definitely a step up from beverages sweetened from high-fructose corn syrup.
-High fructose corn syrup has been linked to some less-than-pleasant health issues, including increased fat in the liver.
+Impressively, both use real lemon juice and sugar, which is definitely a step up from beverages sweetened from high-fructose corn syrup, which is linked to some less-than-pleasant health impacts, including increased fat in the liver.

 Bottom Line: Sugar-sweetened beverages are fun in moderation, and since both use sugar over high fructose corn syrup, they’re both better options than most sodas.